krmcbride/docker-proxy/README.md

 The docker-compose.yml file in this repo can be used to test things out.
 Running `docker-compose up -d` will start the proxy plus a few simple nginx containers named `foo`, `bar` and `baz`.
 Each has a `PROXY_PATH` environment variable set to `foo:/`, `bar` and `baz` respectively.
 If the value of the `PROXY_PATH` variable does not include a `:`, it is used as both the upstream name and location path (wrapped with `/`).
 Otherwise, the first part before the `:` is used as the upstream name and the second part after the `:` is used as the location path (as-is, without being wrapped with `/`).

-The generated server config initially looks like:
+The generated server config initially looks like (lightly edited to improve readibility):

 ```
 upstream foo {